oreillymedia/ncsa-logparse/blog/part2.md

 We count three ASCII characters from the input, apply ``monthNameToNumber`` to it and then pass that ``Maybe`` to a function that returns a ``fail`` if it got ``Nothing`` and ``Int`` if it got ``Just Int``.

-Notice how we keep the pure part of the operation—the transformation of ``"Oct"`` to ``10``—in it's own function and the monadic parts—parsing the string and [failing](http://hackage.haskell.org/package/base-4.8.1.0/docs/Prelude.html#v:fail) on an invalid month value—in their own function context.
+Notice how we keep the pure part of the operation—the transformation of ``"Oct"`` to ``10``—in its own function and the monadic parts—parsing the string and [failing](http://hackage.haskell.org/package/base-4.8.1.0/docs/Prelude.html#v:fail) on an invalid month value—in their own function context.
 This makes testing much easier.

 Fortunately time zone parsing is simpler.
-A timezone should be prepended by an optional "-" or "+" and either 2 or 4 characters.
+A timezone should be prepended by an optional "-" or "+" and have either 2 or 4 characters.
 Here are some examples:

 * ``"07"``: 7 hours ahead of GMT
 * ``"-07"``: 7 hours behind GMT